Suspect in Portland slaying killed when authorities moved to arrest him, official says

 In June, Reinoehl was arrested for driving under the influence, reckless endangerment of a person and unlawful possession of a firearm after an Oregon State Police trooper saw him appearing to race another car — which investigators would later find was being driven by Reinoehl’s 17-year-old son — on Interstate 84 in Oregon.

 According to a police account of the incident, the two cars were traveling at 111 mph.
-Police said that after they stopped and searched Reinoehl’s car, they found marijuana, prescription pills and a loaded pistol for which Reinoehl did not have a license.
+Police said that after they stopped and searched Reinoehl’s car, they found marijuana, prescription pills and a loaded, concealed pistol for which Reinoehl did not have a license.
 They said Reinoehl “showed signs of impairment” and was traveling with his 11-year-old daughter, a kitten and a large dog.

 The sister said she did not know Reinoehl had become so actively involved in recent racial-justice demonstrations, as his social media posts seem to suggest.
 She said she was dismayed that some people seemed to be hailing the killing because the victim was a supporter of the president and that others were trying to “use it for their political agendas.”